Willy-Kimura/HotkeyListener/README.md

 > `Install-Package HotkeyListener`

 # Features
-Here's a comprehensive list of the features available:

 - Supports [.NET Framework 4.0](https://www.microsoft.com/en-us/download/details.aspx?id=17718) and higher.
 - Manages system-wide hotkeys in a crud-like fashion using the methods `Add`, `Update`, `Remove` and `RemoveAll`.
 You can also suspend and resume using hotkeys using the methods `Suspend` and `Resume`.
 - Determines the pressed hotkey(s) using the `HotkeyPressed` event and its `Hotkey` argument.